Pradnyaa05/Travel-website/README.md

 # Travel Website

-A feature-rich full-stack web application inspired by **Airbnb**, built using the **MERN stack** technologies.
-This application allows users to browse, add, review, and manage travel listings while offering robust authentication, data security, and interactive features.
+A feature-rich full-stack web platform inspired by Airbnb, developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This application enables users to explore travel listings, add new properties, write and view reviews, and manage bookings.
+It includes robust features such as user authentication, secure data handling, and a highly interactive user experience.

 ## 🛠️ Technologies & Packages Used